-As more and more research has underscored the importance of early learning, some states have begun to focus on academic knowledge, learning standards and outcomes in preschool settings; yet nine states still do not require their schools districts to offer kindergarten.
+As more and more research has underscored the importance of early learning (or pre-literacy) some states have begun to focus on academic knowledge, learning standards and outcomes in preschool settings; yet nine states still do not require their schools districts to offer kindergarten.
 Other states are transforming their early learning programs to readiness for school programs to prepare children for kindergarten and elementary school.
 While many states have invested significantly in pre-kindergarten in recent years, seven states have no type of early learning program for 3 and 4 year olds.
-According the Education Commission of the States, in 2004, only 19 states had formally adopted Pre-K outcome standards.
-Despite the fact that "a growing body of research indicates that more developmentally appropriate teaching in preschool and in kindergarten predicts greater success in the early grades" not all pre-school programs include a quality, literacy based, age appropriate learning component for young children.13
+Additionally, not all early learning or pre-kindergarten programs provide quality, literacy based opportunities for children.
+Program quality and content vary greatly, and the vast majority of federally and state funded Pre-K programs are offered primarily to low-income or poor children on a limited basis.
+Currently only three states, Georgia, New York, Oklahoma and the District of Columbia have instigated what is popularly referred to as universal pre-kindergarten.
+Yet, only Georgia requires that each school district offer a pre-kindergarten program.
+New York and Oklahoma have left it up to each district to decide whether they will provide such services with state funding.
+New Jersey provides universal pre-kindergarten to students in some of the state's school districts.